himanshusuthar12/Tips-project/README.md

-# Tips project
- Restorent tips project
+The data has a Restorent data